ConnorXCX/LeetCode/String/0005 - Longest Palindromic Substring/README.md

-# Longest Substring Without Repeating Characters
+# Longest Palindromic Substring

-Given a string `s`, find the length of the **longest substring**, a contiguous non-empty sequence of characters within a string, without repeating characters.
+Given a string `s`, return _the longest **palindromic substring**_ in `s`.
+A substring is a contiguous non-empty sequence of characters within a string.